-- Braskem (Pittsburgh, PA) will develop infinitely recyclable single-polymer chemistry bio-based multilayer films.
+- Braskem (Pittsburgh, Pennsylvania) will develop infinitely recyclable single-polymer chemistry bio-based multilayer films.
 (Award Amount: $2,000,000)

-- Iowa State University of Science and Technology (Ames, IA) will develop a closed loop upcycling of single-use plastic films to biodegradable polymers.
+- Iowa State University of Science and Technology (Ames, Iowa) will develop a closed loop upcycling of single-use plastic films to biodegradable polymers.
 (Award Amount: $2,500,000)

-- Michigan State University (East Lansing, MI) will create a redesign for inherently recyclable plastics.
+- Michigan State University (East Lansing, Michigan) will create a redesign for inherently recyclable plastics.
 (Award Amount: $1,705,811)

-- North Carolina Agricultural & Technical State University (Greensboro, NC) will formulate the catalytic deconstruction of plasma treated single-use plastics to value-added chemicals and novel materials.
+- North Carolina Agricultural and Technical State University (Greensboro, North Carolina) will formulate the catalytic deconstruction of plasma treated single-use plastics to value-added chemicals and novel materials.
 (Award Amount: $2,499,994)

-- TDA Research Inc. (Wheat Ridge, CO) will develop infinitely recyclable and biodegradable films for improved food packaging.
+- TDA Research Inc. (Wheat Ridge, Colorado) will develop infinitely recyclable and biodegradable films for improved food packaging.
 (Award Amount: $1,609,056)

-- University of Massachusetts Lowell (Lowell, MA) will integrate delamination and carbonization processes for the upcycling of single-use, multi-layer plastic films.
+- University of Massachusetts Lowell (Lowell, Massachusetts) will integrate delamination and carbonization processes for the upcycling of single-use, multilayer plastic films.
 (Award Amount: $1,600,276)

-- West Virginia University Research Corporation (Morgantown, WV) will develop process intensified modular upcycling of plastic films to monomers by microwave catalysis.
+- West Virginia University Research Corporation (Morgantown, West Virginia) will develop process intensified modular upcycling of plastic films to monomers by microwave catalysis.
 (Award Amount: $1,500,001)

-“I congratulate TDA Research Inc., out of Wheat Ridge, Colorado for innovating the way we use and recycle our food packaging.
+“I congratulate TDA Research Inc. out of Wheat Ridge, Colorado, for innovating the way we use and recycle our food packaging.
 Single-use plastics are not only energy-intensive to make, they are difficult to recycle and reuse.
 TDA’s work will help make this packaging into a valuable, reusable product and will make it biodegradable so it doesn’t harm the environment.
-It is innovation like this that will help us in the fight against climate change,” said U.S. Representative Ed Perlmutter (CO-07).
+It is innovation like this that will help us in the fight against climate change,” said U.S. Rep. Ed Perlmutter (CO-07).